For years, Facebook has “reigned supreme” as the top social media advertising platform, and for good reason.

 And that’s because you can (and should) use Facebook Ads Manager to run your Instagram ads.

-This, by the way, was something that we discussed in our Instagram ad mistakes post if you’re curious as to why.
+This, by the way, was something that we discussed in our most common Instagram ad mistakes to avoid post if you’re curious as to why.

 But in addition to that, you get all of the fun and effective video ad placements that are exclusive to Instagram.